Portia Woodman: Netball career

-By the time she was in her teens Woodman had come to the conclusion that she wasn’t going to be fast enough to reach the Olympics but as she still loved athletics, she continued with it as she increasingly concentrated on netball.
+By the time she was in her teens Woodman had come to the conclusion that she wasn't going to be fast enough to reach the Olympics but as she still loved athletics, she continued with it as she increasingly concentrated on netball.
 She considered netball to be the only team sport which offered her best opportunity to play sport professionally.
-Woodman’s ability led to her being selected as a development player for the Northern Mystics before being joining their senior squad in 2012.
+Woodman's ability led to her being selected as a development player for the Northern Mystics before being joining their senior squad in 2012.
 She played in the Trans-Tasman Netball League and in 2011 was selected for the Netball New Zealand development squad.

 Rugby career

 Go for Gold

-In 2012 the New Zealand Rugby Union organized a nationwide “Go for Gold” grassroots initiative to identify talent with the potential to represent New Zealand in the Sevens competition at the 2016 Summer Olympics, where rugby sevens was making its debut.
+In 2012 the New Zealand Rugby Union organized a nationwide "Go for Gold" grassroots initiative to identify talent with the potential to represent New Zealand in the Sevens competition at the 2016 Summer Olympics, where rugby sevens was making its debut.

-Woodman became aware of the initiative via an ad on Facebook ad which induced both Woodman and her friend Kayla McAlister at the Northern Mystics to attend a trial.
+Woodman became aware of the initiative via an ad on Facebook which induced both Woodman and her friend Kayla McAlister at the Northern Mystics to attend a trial.

-At the trial (which they attended without informing their coach) they was put through various fitness, rugby skill and character assessment activities.
-Of the 800 who attended a trial, Woodman and McAlister were among the 30 deemed promising who attended a training camp at Waiouru in mid-2012.
+At the trial (which they attended without informing their coach) they were put through various fitness, rugby skill and character assessment activities.
+Of the 800 who attended the trial, Woodman and McAlister were among the 30 deemed promising who attended a training camp at Waiouru in mid-2012.
 Woodman discovered an immediate synergy with the game.
-Looking back Woodman has commented that athletics gave her the ability to run efficiently, while netball gave her the footwork and the hand-eye coordination skills to catch and run.
+Looking back, Woodman has commented that athletics gave her the ability to run efficiently, while netball gave her the footwork and the hand-eye coordination skills to catch and run.